 Innovation is at the heart of the continuing digital revolution that is affecting almost every part of the social, commercial, and political areas.
 Relentless innovation in the hardware, software, applications and networking fields including, Cloud Services, Artificial Intelligence, Blockchain, and the Internet of Things, 3D Printing, Digital Sequencing, Nanotechnology and sensors among others are driving change at a staggering pace.
 Innovation and Entrepreneurship are thus critical if Africa has to remain in the race with the rest of the world, and benefit from the Digital transformation within the broader framework of Agenda 2063.

 This innovation ecosystem is giving rise to new ways of doing old things (e.g., mobile payment) as well as completely new forms of activity (e.g., Social media).
 Digital entrepreneurship takes advantage of these innovations and is on the rise across Africa.
+For African countries, there is a need for incubators, technology parks and national and regional innovation centers.

 There is no question that the number of technology startups and the organizations to support them has multiplied in recent years.
 In Africa we now have an inspiring generation of entrepreneurs that is working actively to bring the benefits of the digital age to every citizen and organization of Africa by unleashing the power of modern-day technology for the benefit of society.
 It is a generation that seeks to help create a brighter future full of opportunities and possibilities for the many generations.